-Like their heterosexual counterparts, substantial numbers of gay men and lesbians desire to form stable, long-lasting,
+Like their heterosexual counterparts, substantial numbers of gay men and lesbians desire to form stable, long-lasting, committed relationships.
+Many are successful in doing so.
+Empirical studies using

-Gay, and Bisexual Adults in the United States, 91 Am.
+Perceived Discrimination Among Lesbian, Gay, and Bisexual Adults in the United States, 91 Am.
 J. Pub.
 Health 1869 (2001).

 I.H.
 Meyer, Prejudice, Social Stress, and Mental Health in Lesbian, Gay, and Bisexual Populations: Conceptual Issues and Research Evidence, 129 Psychol.
 Bull.
 674, 675-76, 690 (2003).
-In addition, lesbian, gay, and bisexual people face other For example, because the AIDS epidemic has had a stressors. disproportionate impact on the gay male community in the United States, many gay and bisexual men have experienced the loss of a life partner, and gay, lesbian, and bisexual people alike have experienced extensive losses in their personal and social death of close friends resulting from the acquaintances; bereavement related to multiple losses is linked to higher levels of depressive symptoms.
-See S. Folkman et al., Prebereavement Mood and Its Depressive Postbereavement Predictors in HIV+ and HIV- Gay Men, 70 J. Personality & Soc.
+In addition, lesbian, gay, and bisexual people face other stressors.
+For example, because the AIDS epidemic has had a disproportionate impact on the gay male community in the United States, many gay and bisexual men have experienced the loss of a life partner, and gay, lesbian, and bisexual people alike have experienced extensive losses in their personal and social networks resulting from the death of close friends and acquaintances; bereavement related to multiple losses is linked to higher levels of depressive symptoms.
+See S. Folkman et al., Postbereavement Depressive Mood and Its Prebereavement Predictors in HIV+ and HIV- Gay Men, 70 J. Personality & Soc.
 Psychol.
 336 (1996); J.L.
 Martin, Psychological Consequences of AIDS-Related Bereavement Among Gay Men, 56 J. Consulting & Clinical Psychol.
 856 (1988).